 - Pacific Coast Scenic Byway

-Portland is situated at the confluence of the Willamette and Columbia rivers and is a city of discreet charms.
+Portland is situated at the confluence of the Willamette and Columbia Rivers and is a city of discreet charms.
 It is a small accessible city that is beginning to grow as people have come to visit and stayed.
 Downtown Portland is filled with a mix of old and new architectural styles, coffeehouses and tree-lined streets.
-Within a few minutes drive of the city are fantastic Pinot wineries, the foothills of Mount Hood and waterways that need exploring.
+Within a few minutes drive of the city are fantastic Pinot wineries and the foothills of Mount Hood.

 Head back west along the I-84 and at Troutdale travel south towards Estacada and the start of the West Cascades Scenic Byway.
 Here the route hugs the beautiful Clackamas River with its stunning rapids and glassy pools.
 Stop to have a soak at Breitenbush Hot Springs or enjoy at swim and lunch at Detroit Lake.
 Follow the North Santiam River to Marion Forks where you can stop and visit the fish hatchery.

 Continue on to the US20 and the Santiam Pass Scenic Byway.
 These eastern Cascade foothills are full of outdoor activities to be enjoyed including Suttle Lake Resort where you can enjoy boating, windsurfing and fishing.

 Take a side road to Camp Sherman and see the Metolius River bubble up from underground springs before heading onto the town of Sisters, located in the shadows of the Three Sisters Peaks - Faith, Hope and Charity.
 Leave the highway and continue onto Bend where you will spend 2 nights.